wuzhongyi1105/goproxy/README.md

 ## Prom
-a bot with https server so you can autoupdate certs.
+a bot with web server so you can autoupdate certs.

 ### Features
 * tls1.3 + http2 + quic